 For very large or special groups, it may be possible to have a charter train of their own.
 Due to the intensity of our services, this option is not always available and must be organised well in advance.
 Prices start at around £2000.

-For more details and information on fares and how to book, please phone our group travel office on 01766 516024 to request a copy or to obtain more information or download our Group Travel Information Sheet here.
+For more details and information on fares and how to book, please phone our group travel office on 01766 516024 to obtain more information or download our Group Travel Information Sheet here.